 Reagan cut taxes significantly.
-The top tax rate fell from 70 percent (for those earning $108,000+) to 28 percent (for anyone with an income of $18,500 or more).
+The top tax rate fell from 70 percent for those earning $108,000 or more to 28 percent for anyone with an income of $18,500 or more.
 Reagan also cut the corporate tax rate from 46 percent to 40 percent.

 Trickle-down economics, in its pure form, was never tested.
 It's just as likely that massive government spending ended the recession.

 It appeared that the tax cuts worked.
 But, at the same time, the Federal Reserve lowered the fed funds rate.
 It fell from 6 percent to 1 percent.
-It's unclear whether tax cuts or monetary policy caused the recovery.
+In this situation, it's unclear whether tax cuts or monetary policy caused the recovery.

 Why Trickle-Down Economics Is Relevant Today

-Despite its shortcomings, Republicans use trickle-down economic theory to guide policy.
+Republicans continue to use trickle-down economic theory to guide policy.

-He said it would boost growth enough to make up for the debt increase.
-But the Joint Committee on Taxation reported that the bill would add $1 trillion even after including the tax cut's impact on economic growth.
+Trump said it would boost growth enough to make up for the debt increase.
+But the Joint Committee on Taxation reported that the Act would add $1 trillion even after including the tax cut's impact on economic growth.
 It wouldn't spur growth enough to offset the cuts' loss in revenue.

 In 2010, the Tea Party movement rode into power during the midterm elections.
 They wanted to cut government spending and taxes.
 As a result, Congress extended the Bush tax cuts, even for those making $250,000 or more.